-I’ve been attending the Vis Conference off-and-on since 2000—it helps me make sure Tecplot is aware of the newest techniques and trends in visualization research.
-Many clever ideas are presented each year, but most are not really applicable to our products—either because they don’t solve the problems our customers face or don’t add enough value to warrant the additional complexity they bring, or the ideas are just trendy and oversold.
+As Tecplot CTO, I’ve been attending the IEEE Visualization Conference off-and-on since 2000—it helps me make sure Tecplot is aware of the newest techniques and trends in visualization research.
+Many clever ideas are presented each year, but most are not applicable to our products—either because they don’t solve the problems our customers face or don’t add enough value to warrant the additional complexity they bring, or the ideas are just trendy and oversold.

 On the flip side, some ideas are priceless gems that can improve the capability and usability of Tecplot software.
 Our grid coarsening techniques (decimation) were derived from ideas presented at the 2001 Vis conference in San Diego, and many subzone load-on-demand techniques can be traced back to out-of-core techniques presented at the 2005 Vis conference in Seattle.

-This year, I did hear a couple of interesting themes (and thankfully, no “trendy” ideas).
-The rest of this blog is about one of the gems.
+Since then, I’ve heard a couple of interesting themes (and thankfully, no “trendy” ideas).
+The rest of this blog is about one of the gems with this theme:

 This won’t be a surprise to those who have been reading our blogs or have attended our webinars.
 In fact, Tecplot has been aggressively responding to the changing hardware landscape for the last two years.
 Three primary drivers of the change are:

-- Computing performance is improving much faster than I/O performance.
 In other words, it is taking more and more time to read or write the data we are capable of creating with high-performance computer (HPC) systems.
-The industry is responding to this in a variety of ways – from not writing the data at all (in Situ visualization) to faster storage systems and file formats (like exaHDF5).
+The industry is responding to this in a variety of ways – from not writing the data at all (in situ visualization) to faster storage systems and file formats (like exaHDF5).
 Tecplot is responding to this change with subzone load-on-demand, a technology that allows our software to read only the data needed to perform the desired analysis or visualization.

 The Number of Cores Per CPU or GPU is Growing Rapidly